Skip to main content

 Inspecting and Debugging the response_format

-Schema size is not always obvious, especially when using Pydantic models with nested references.
-Inspecting the final response_format payload can help identify unexpected complexity before it causes issues in production.
+Schema size is not always obvious, especially with Pydantic models that use nested references.
+Inspecting the final response_format payload helps identify unexpected complexity before it causes issues in production.

 The OpenAI SDK exposes an internal helper that converts a Python type into the final schema sent to the API.